spikeekips/mitum-doc/ISAAC+-Sync.md

 ## Completing Catching Up

 If node does complete to catch up the latest block state, node can join the consensus.
 To do it safely, node can wait for incoming agreement of the nodes in *Validator Group*.
-Node keeps watching the active voting stage and also shoudl be ready to store the active *proposal*.
+Node keeps watching the active voting stage and also should be ready to store the active *proposal*.
 After node verifies the *ACCEPT* agreement, node will join the network.

 The detailed process will be like this,